scpwiki/wikijump/docs/development.md

 Alternatively, you can install to your local system using `install.sh`.
 This may require tinkering depending on your exact platform and environment.

-You will likely want to set `allow_http` in `/var/www/conf/wikijump.ini` to `false`, since HTTPS locally is troublesome.
+You will likely want to set `allow_http` in `/var/www/conf/wikijump.ini` to `true`, since HTTPS locally is troublesome.

 If you use a port other than 80 for your Docker container, you will need to edit `site.custom_domain` to add the port number (e.g. "`www.wikijump.test:8080`").
 Alternatively, use curl to set the domain directly (e.g. "`-H 'www.wikijump.test'`")